yufeizhao/yufeizhao.github.io/gtac/index.md

 Some components of a good Wikipedia article:
 - A useful blurb at the beginning of each article, conveying the concept to an appropriately general audience;
-- Precisely stated theorems, if applicable;
+- Precisely stated definitions and theorems, if suitable;
-- Discussions of history, context, record results, etc;
+- Discussions of history, context, bounds, etc;
-- Explanations and examples;
+- Explanations, examples, counterexamples, figures;
+- Short proofs;
 - References pointing to additional resources;
 - Not a simply a laundry list;
 - Not a textbook or a research journal (don't just copy theorems and proofs onto there).